mvccn/whisper_input/README.md

-# whisper_input
+# whisper_input:

-Voice input for any app, designed with agent coding in mind.
+Voice input for any app, designed with fitting in fast agent coding in mind.

 Built for `Claude`, `Codex`, `Gemini`, terminals, browsers, and any text field on macOS.

 ## Why

+### Fast: TAP..
+SPEAK, faster than you type
-We wanted voice input that keeps coding flow fast and uninterrupted.

-This can be used anywhere you can type, but the design target is agent coding: short prompts, quick edits, terminal input, and staying in flow without breaking concentration.
+- We wanted voice input that keeps coding flow fast and uninterrupted.
+This can be used anywhere/any app you can type, but the design target is agent coding: short prompts, quick edits, terminal input, and staying in flow without breaking concentration.

-- No subscription.
-- No usage meter.
-- No limited free minutes.
-- True open source.
-- Works offline after the model is downloaded.

-Products like OpenWhisper and SuperWhisper are polished, but they are subscription products.
-This project is simpler: install it, run it, talk, get text.

-On Apple Silicon Macs, Whisper runs with Metal GPU acceleration.
+- On Apple Silicon Macs, Whisper runs with Metal GPU acceleration.
 With the `base` or `small` model, results are typically near-instant.

+### Free
+the project started by using some "open" software and after some free usage, found they charge subscriptions. this one is:
+- 100% free, no free minutes, subscriptions. most of "open" product are not free.
+- 100% open-sourced

 ## Install